-Carrie Saldo is an experienced and award-winning broadcast, print and digital journalist.
+Carrie Saldo is an experienced and award-winning multimedia journalist.

-She's reported on everything from the arts to politics for several PBS and NPR member stations, including GBH News in Boston and Rocky Mountain Public Media in Denver, as well as newspapers and magazines.
+She's reported on everything from arts to politics.
+Her work had aired on PBS and NPR member stations, including GBH News in Boston and Rocky Mountain Public Media in Denver, as well as podcasts, and in newspapers and magazines.